techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 # Export options for migration from Teams

-Microsoft supports customer choice, including the choice to migrate your data away from Teams.
-Teams now offer a 90-day free exit for customers who are leaving Teams and taking their data out to switch to a third-party.
-This allows for unlimited exports within that period.
-For small and medium-sized customers (up to 500 employees), see the [Prerequisites to access the Teams data export tool](#prerequisites-to-access-the-teams-data-export-tool) section.
-For large enterprise customers, refer to [Prerequisites to access the Teams export APIs](#prerequisites-to-access-the-teams-export-apis).
+Microsoft supports customer choice, including enabling the export of data at no charge when switching from Teams to another provider.
+For any customer who prefers to use Teams Export APIs, refer to [Steps to access the Teams Export APIs](#steps-to-access-the-teams-export-apis).
+In addition to the APIs, Teams now offers a brand-new data export tool for small to medium-sized customers to export data when switching.
+This tool allows for unlimited exports during a 90-day period with just a single click on the Teams Admin Center.
+For more details on how to use the tool, refer to [Steps to access the Teams data export tool](#steps-to-access-the-teams-data-export-tool).

-## Prerequisites to access the Teams data export tool
+## Steps to access the Teams data export tool

-XXX
-1. To migrate out of Microsoft Teams and access the tool, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support.
+1. To export your data from Microsoft Teams for switching and access the tool at no charge, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support through the Teams Admin Center.
 1. Choose your preferred method of contact: email or phone.
 Make sure to have the following information ready.
     1. Title: Use a predefined title.
-    1. Description: Provide an estimate of the size of your tenant and why you want to move your data.
+    1. Description: Provide an estimate of the size of your tenant and confirmation that you are accessing the tool for the purpose of switching from Teams.
+        1. The tool supports the export of data for tenants of up to 500 users.
-1. When we receive your request we begin the evaluation process and notify you when you can access the tool.
+1. When we receive your request, begin processing it and notify you when you can access the tool.

 ### Access the Teams data export tool

-Migrating data involves sensitive content.
+Exporting data may involve your confidential, personal, and sensitive data.
 Note the following:

-- **Access role**: As it contains sensitive data, you will need to login to the Teams Admin Center as the global administrator to access it.
+- **Access role**: As the tool gives access to sensitive Teams data, you will need to login to the Teams Admin Center as the global administrator to access it.
-- **Duration**: You can use the tool for up to 90 days.
+- **Duration**: You can use the tool for up to 90 days from the time the access is provided to the tool.
-- **Download window**: After the data is prepared, you’ll download a ZIP file with a series of JSON files.
+- **Download window**: After the data is prepared, you will download a ZIP file with a series of JSON files.
 When the download link becomes available, you have 24 hours to download it.

 > [!NOTE]
-> When you start exporting data or when an export is in progress, any new data created after that isn't included.
-To capture the content that isn't included, you can do another export within 90 days.
+> When you start exporting data or when an export is in progress, any new data created during or after the export is not included.
+To capture the content that is not included, you can do another export within the 90 days.

 ### What the Teams data export tool supports

-Teams data export tool allows you to export the following from Microsoft Teams:
+The Teams data export tool allows you to export the following messaging content from Microsoft Teams:

-- 1:1 chats
+- One-to-one chats
 - Group chats
 - Meeting chats
-- Channel messages
+- Channel messages (including for standard, private, and shared channels)

-To learn more about what's supported, see [Export content with the Microsoft Teams Export APIs](export-teams-content.md) for more information.
+To learn more about what's supported, see [Export content with the Microsoft Teams Export APIs](export-teams-content.md).

-The Teams data export tool also supports the following data:
+In addition, the Teams data export tool also allows you to export the following  data:

 - **Team and Channel structure**: The Teams data export tool supports the Team and Channels structure.
 Channels are specific collaboration spaces within a Team where members can focus on topics, projects, or departments.
 - **User/Roster**: The Teams data export tool supports exporting the list of users who are part of a specific team or channel, including details about each user’s roles.